Mihal Turtulli: Biography

 In 1919, he represented Albania in the Paris Peace Conference.
 He strongly advocated the unity of Albanian nation against the stance of Alexandros Karapanos who represented the Greeks of Northern Epirus (South Albania) claiming that the region should be ceased to Greece and that was the will of the Orthodox population, by stating: "I am from Korça.
 I have worked as a doctor in that town.
 I say there are no Greeks in Korça, not even in Korça area.
 Greece stirs things up.
 They think that the Christians, like me, are Greek.
 This is not correct.
 It is pretended that all the Orthodox people are Greek.
 Why?
 Russians, Bulgarians, Serbs, even being Orthodox they are not Greek".

-M.Turtulli was a delegate at the Congress of Lushnja of 1920, and was elected member of the High Council of State as representative of the Albanian Orthodox population, along with Luigj Bumçi for the Catholic, Aqif Pasha Elbasani for the Bektashi, and Abdi Bey Toptani for the Muslim.
-In April 1921, he stopped participating in the Council's activities, and retired from completely in 1922, following the allegations of Bumci's and Aqif Pasha Elbasani's involvement in a coup d'etat against Ahmet Zogu's government.
+Turtulli was a delegate at the Congress of Lushnja of 1920, and was elected member of the High Council of State as representative of the Albanian Orthodox population, along with Luigj Bumçi for the Catholic, Aqif Pasha Elbasani for the Bektashi, and Abdi Bey Toptani for the Muslim.
+In April 1921, he stopped participating in the Council's activities, and retired completely in 1922, following the allegations that Bumçi and Aqif Pasha Elbasani were involved in a coup d'etat against Ahmet Zogu's government.
 He left Albania in December 1924 after the suppression of the June Revolution.
 Though he went back to Egypt, unlike most of the anti-Zogist personalities who fled the country, he affiliated himself with KONARE (The National Revolutionary Committee) founded by Fan Noli in Vienna.
 Meanwhile, Zogu's government had him on the black list, and he was sentenced in absentia to 101 years, but he was included in an amnesty of 1927.